bernibra/tagtango/README.md

 ## Input Data Requirements

-As of now, please be aware that the hosting server has limitations, and the dataset size should not exceed 3GB to ensure optimal performance.
+As of now, please be aware that the hosting server has limitations, and the dataset size should not exceed 1GB.

 ### Accepted Data Formats